serbulent/HOPER/Reproduction/ppi_representations/readme.md

 * Make node2vec executable and add to system PATH or move it to the location you run.

-* Identify the protein names corresponding to the nodes(.edgelist)
+* Identify the protein names corresponding to the nodes(Reproduction/ppi_representations/data/proteins_id.csv)

+You can make protein names using **edgelist_code.py** These names will be needed later for the node2vec.py and HOPE.py files.
+Do not forget the location information.

 * You can use small sample for application (The sample interaction is randomly generated) (Reproduction/ppi_representations/data/small_example.xlsx)

 * Preprocessing is required for the IntAct database.
 The relevant code for